-Figure 6.
-Changes in Workforce Sizes Due to an Increase in Workflow
+Figure 6: Changes in Workforce Sizes Due to an Increase in Workflow

-The increase in the AWF population increases the knowledge and experience available to apply to the AWF backlog (see Figure 7, months 60-170).
+The increase in the AWF population increases the K&E available to apply to the AWF backlog (see Figure 7, months 60-170).
 This increased capacity reduces the rate of rise in the AWF backlog (see Figure 5, months 75-105) and then starts to decrease that backlog (see Figure 5, months 105-165).
-The resulting decrease in the backlog surplus decreases the AWF hiring/transfer rate until a new steady state AWF workforce is achieved (see Figure 6, months 170+), which stabilizes the knowledge and experience in the AWF workforce (see Figure 7, months 170+).
+The resulting decrease in the backlog surplus decreases the AWF hiring/transfer rate until a new steady state AWF workforce is achieved (see Figure 6, months 170+), which stabilizes the K&E in the AWF workforce (see Figure 7, months 170+).